rich-cullen/DiffusionTwitterFeedDemo/README.md

-# KAAZING Twitter Feed Demo
+# Diffusion Twitter Feed Demo

 This is a basic Twitter Streaming API demo.
 There are 2 main components :

 - server that runs under Node.js.
 The server process listens to a filtered Twitter stream via the Twitter Streaming API.
 At periodic intervals it republishes the most recent Tweet as a STOMP message to an instance of Apache ActiveMQ.

-- HTML5 web client that connects to ActiveMQ via KAAZING Gateway JMS edition v4.0.6, subscribes to the Twitter stream destination and displays various metrics in the dashboard.
+- HTML5 web client that connects to Diffusion, subscribes to the Twitter stream destination and displays various metrics in the dashboard.

 ## Running locally

-This demo assumes that KAAZING Gateway JMS Edition v4.0.6, Apache ActiveMQ v5.10.0 and Node.js v0.10.25 are already installed.
+This demo assumes that Diffusion5.5.2_01 and Node.js v0.10.25 are already installed.
 Once they are installed and configured, execute the following steps in order to run the demo locally :

 ### Clone the repository